 This is a logical progression from the first recommendation.
 It represents general practice, but is based solely on expert opinion.
 As FMS is polysymptomatic, lacking one treatment that acts on all symptoms, a multidisciplinary approach tailored to the needs of the individual is often required.
 This may need to include self-management via patient education.
-The summary tables for further analysis.
-To ther reviews have supported the use of multidisciplinary treatment, The but highlighted the lack of high-quality trials in this area.
+Only two multidisciplinary trials were short-listed in the summary tables for further analysis.
+Other reviews have supported the use of multidisciplinary treatment, Under the lack of high-quality trials in this area.